getcloudless/getcloudless.com/_posts/2018-10-03-cloudless-on-cloudless.markdown

 start somewhere and this will be a good way to show the "minimum viable" deployment.

+DISCLAIMER: This is a good example of how to use Cloudless, but don't actually use this Vault module until it has high availability and encryption.
+I realized that I'm not really using it as a true secret server right now, which is a bit misleading, so I added a supplementary post to set up a [Consul server]({% post_url 2018-10-14-cloudless-on-cloudless-1.5 %}).

 Note that this example does not deploy [Vault with TLS](https://www.vaultproject.io/docs/configuration/listener/tcp.html), which means that traffic to and from Vault will not be encrypted.
 I'm sidestepping